quii/modest-mock/README.md

 - *Type safe* - You are using Go because you like static checking, you shouldn't have to give that up in your tests so no reflection or `interface{}`
+- *Not a framework*, it does not prescribe how you write your tests
+- No dependencies required in your app, just generate the code once.
-- Easy to use assertions that dont interfere with how you like to write tests
+- Easy to use assertions

 Given